In what’s expected to be the world’s first energy-positive hotel, the Six Senses Svart location is expected to open in Norway in 2024.

-The new luxury destination, part of the Six Senses family, will be located at the base of the Svartisen glacier.
+The newest luxury destination in the Six Senses family will be located at the base of Norway’s Svartisen glacier.
 It will be carbon neutral and run entirely off-grid.

 According to Neil Jacobs, CEO of Six Senses, the hotel is “pushing boundaries” of what the destination and the chain can do.
 It currently operates 21 sustainable properties across the globe.
 But Svart will stand out and set a new bar, says Jacobs.

 “The concept has become bigger than the project itself, as it will provide a futuristic showcase for what can be achieved in terms of sustainability and energy solutions, and therefore a blueprint within our hospitality industry and the development sector in general,” Jacobs said in a statement.

 Svart, which means “black and blue” in Norse, is an homage to the region’s glaciers.
 It will be the first structure of its kind, built and designed to adhere to the highest energy-efficiency standards within the northern hemisphere.

 The 94-room property will be fully off-grid, using solar energy to power the boat shuttle, hotel, and adjacent operations.
 The self-sustaining property will feature a renewable infrastructure, waste and water management, and recycling.
 Food will be sourced locally.
 The property will also feature a Net Zero Lab in order to deliver guests a truly net-zero stay.

 “To enhance the vision of Svart, we have established a Net Zero Lab, a vehicle for developing and taking to market the technology created by us in a joint effort with Six Senses to reach the common goal for net-zero travel,” said Jan-Gunnar Mathisen, CEO of the project’s owner and developer.